 Students who enter without a bachelor’s degree must have satisfied the MU general education and graduation requirements and taken two Writing Intensive courses at MU.
 These applicants must possess a 3.5 GPA.

-All students are strongly encouraged to contact the School of Health Professions Student Affairs Office for advisement and planning well in advance of application.
+All students are strongly encouraged to contact the College of Health Sciences Student Services Office for advisement and planning well in advance of application.

 Admission to the program is selective.